sass/sass/doc-src/SASS_CHANGELOG.md

 * `Sass::Script::Number::PRECISION` has been removed.

+* The methods in the `Sass::Util` module can no longer be used by including it.
+They must be invoked on the module itself for performance reasons.

+* Sass values have always been immutable.
+The ruby object that backs each sass value is now "frozen" to prevent accidental modification and for performance.

 * Many classes in the \{Sass::Script} have been rearranged.
 All the value classes have been moved into \{Sass::Script::Value} (e.g.
   \{Sass::Script::Value::Color}, \{Sass::Script::Value::String}, etc).
 Their